grafana/grafana/docs/sources/dashboards/manage-dashboards/index.md

 Folders help you organize and group dashboards, which is useful when you have many dashboards or multiple teams using the same Grafana instance.

-**Before you begin:**

-- Ensure that you have Grafana Admin or Super Admin permissions.
+> **Before you begin:** Ensure you have Editor or greater permission to create folders.
 For more information about dashboard permissions, refer to [Dashboard permissions][].

 **To create a dashboard folder:**

-1. Sign in to Grafana.
 1. Click **Dashboards** in the left-side menu.
 1. On the Dashboards page, click **New** and select **New folder** in the dropdown.
 1. Enter a unique name and click **Create**.

-   Do not use the name of a folder that has already been provisioned (such as "General") and avoid special characters (except underscores and hyphens).

 When you save a dashboard, you can either select a folder for the dashboard to be saved in or create a new folder.